 While it may be true that Einstein spoke deliberately and was often quiet, it is false to say that he did not speak until he was three.
-Einstein’s sister was born when he was two and a half, at which point, Einstein vocalized his disappointment that his sister was not a toy by asking, “But where are its wheels?”
+Einstein’s sister was born when he was two and a half, at which point, Einstein vocalized his disappointment that his sister was not a toy by asking, “But where are its wheels?”.
 Einstein’s sister wrote that he was a quiet child, but this is not the same as having an inability to express himself or verbalize.
 Knowing that Einstein was comparatively late in this area of development is not enough to say that he had Asperger’s.
 It could be as simple as, he was an introvert trapped in an extroverted world.
-If you are an introvert, or are the parent of an introvert, then there is a good chance that you can relate to the idea of not speaking unless you think it is something important to share.
+If you are an introvert or are the parent of an introvert, then there is a good chance that you can relate to the idea of not speaking unless you think you have something important to share.

 Another popular myth surrounding Einstein was that he was left-handed.
 However, any photos of him playing the violin show that he was right-handed.
 Same with photos of Einstein holding a pen, or grabbing a piece of paper.
 While he was born in a time where left-handedness was deemed unwanted, and left-handed children were forced to be right-handed, there is no evidence to show that this was the case with Einstein.

 The biggest false myth about Einstein is that he failed at math and was a mediocre student.
 This couldn’t be farther from the truth.
 He entered the second grade early, at the age of six and a half.
-At the age of ten, he started to teach himself math beyond his grade level, thanks to his uncle lending young Einstein a book of algebra, and a medical student lending books on popular science and philosophy.
+At the age of ten, he started to teach himself math skills far beyond his grade level, thanks to his uncle lending young Einstein a book of algebra, and a medical student lending books on popular science and philosophy.
 The reality of Einstein’s education is that the way his brain worked and his interests were not conducive to the educational style of the time.
 But, despite Einstein’s frustrations with his learning environment, and criticism from his teachers, he was able to enter a very prominent and competitive school, Luitpold-Gymnasium.

 While it is true that he failed his first entrance exam to Zurich Polytechnic, it is false to say that this failure was the result of any type of disability.
 The reality of the situation was that he left Luitpold-Gymnasium two years early, at the age of 15, after convincing a doctor to write him a letter stating that Einstein was suffering from “neurasthenic exhaustion.”
-It is because of an incomplete education, coupled with very different curriculums in Germany and Switzerland, resulting in not having all the prerequisite learning, that Einstein failed his first entrance exam.
+It is because of an incomplete education, resulting in not having all the prerequisite learning, coupled with very different curriculums in Germany and Switzerland, that Einstein failed his first entrance exam.

-In the meantime, Einstein also caught up on all that was required to pass the test, including making up for the lack of six years of French education.
+In the meantime, Einstein also caught up on all curriculum that was required to pass the test, including making up for the lack of six years of French education.

 Despite not knowing a lot about Einstein’s childhood, and the false myths that are continuously spread about his early years, there are a few things we should take away from what we do know.

 Einstein struggled in languages outside of his native German.
-Some see this as a lack of intelligence.
+Many see this as a lack of intelligence.
 To put it plainly, this is bollocks.
-The lesson from this is one with which you may very well relate, we each have our areas of great expertise.
-If your child is excelling in some areas, but barely passing in others, there’s a good chance that it is because the barely-passing areas simply do not interest your child, or they are being taught in a fashion that is not conducive to your child’s learning style.
+The lesson from this judgmental attitude, one with which you may very well relate, we each have our areas of great expertise.
+If your child is excelling in some areas but barely passing in others, there’s a good chance that it is because the barely-passing areas simply do not interest your child, or they are being taught in a fashion that is not conducive to your child’s learning style.
 It does not mean they are stupid or lazy.
 If you see your child lagging in an area in which they once excelled, maybe they are not being challenged enough and they need extra learning outside of the classroom.

 Embrace your child’s differences and nurture their curiosity and interests.
 While it may not necessarily raise the next Einstein, it certainly won’t hurt.